 - The National Policy for Conservation of Ancient Monuments, Archaeological Sites and Remains (NPC – AMASR) is the key policy for the protection and conservation of India’s ancient monuments, and archaeological and heritage sites protected by the Archaeological Survey of India.

-- The Young, Upcoming and Versatile Authors (YUVA) scheme is a mentorship program aimed to train 75 aspiring writers under 30 years, who are ready to express themselves and project India and its culture and literature globally.
+- The Young, Upcoming and Versatile Authors (YUVA) scheme is a mentorship program aimed at training 75 aspiring writers under 30 years, who are ready to express themselves and project India and its culture and literature globally.

-- The Scheme for Pension and Medical Aid to Artistes aims to improve the financial and socio-economic status of older artists and scholars in penury who have contributed or are continuing to contribute significantly culturally in their areas of specialisation respectively.
+- The Scheme for Pension and Medical Aid to Artistes aims to improve the financial and socio-economic status of older artists and scholars in penury who have contributed or are continuing to contribute culturally in their areas of specialisation.